Adaptation to the Range in $K$-Armed Bandits: Setting and Main Results

 where we used the tower rule for the first equality and defined $N_a(T)$ as the number of times arm $a$ was pulled between time rounds~$1$ and~$T$.

-Doob's optional skipping (see \citealp[Chapter III, Theorem 5.2, page~145]{doob1953} for the original reference, see also \citealp[Section~5.3]{CT88} for a more recent reference) indicates that we may assume that i.i.d.\ sequences of rewards $(Y_{t,a})_{t \geq 1}$ are drawn beforehand, independently at random, for each arm $a$ and that the obtained payoff at round $t \geq 1$ given the choice $A_t$ equals $Z_t = Y_{t,A_t}$.
+Doob's optional skipping (see \citealp[Chapter III, Theorem 5.2, page~145]{doob1953} for the original reference, see also \citealp[Section~5.3]{CT88} for a more recent reference) shows that we may assume that i.i.d.\ sequences of rewards $(Y_{t,a})_{t \geq 1}$ are drawn beforehand, independently at random, for each arm $a$ and that the obtained payoff at round $t \geq 1$ given the choice $A_t$ equals $Z_t = Y_{t,A_t}$.
 We will use this second formulation in the rest of the paper as it is the closest to the one of oblivious individual sequences described later in Section~\ref{sec:setting-oblivious}.
+We may then assume that the auxiliary randomizations $U_0,U_1,\ldots$ are i.i.d.\ random variables independent from the $(Y_{t,a})_{t \geq 1}$ and distributed according to a uniform distribution over $[0,1]$.

-\paragraph{Model: bounded signed rewards with unknown range.} For a given range $[m,M]$, where $m < M$ are two real numbers (not necessarily nonnegative), we denote by $\Dmod_{m, M}$ the set of probability distributions supported on $[m, M]$.
+\paragraph{Model: bounded signed rewards with unknown range.} For a given range $[m,M]$, where $m < M$ are two real numbers, not necessarily nonnegative, we denote by $\Dmod_{m, M}$ the set of probability distributions supported on $[m, M]$.
 Then, the model corresponding to distributions with a bounded but unknown range is the union of all such $\Dmod_{m, M}$: